 Yet the start of the new millennium left Sylvia wanting to do more.
 "My thinking was that our population is getting older and older, and at one time or another people will increasingly be having trouble with their vision.
 This is a way I can help, by backing research to save and restore eyesight."

 In addition to her regular gifts to Moran over the past decade, Sylvia has made the Moran Eye Center the beneficiary of her trust and charitable gift annuities.
-Through her planned gift, Sylvia is leaving a legacy that will create a brighter tomorrow for countless others.
+Through her legacy gift, Sylvia is leaving a legacy that will create a brighter tomorrow for countless others.

 © Pentera, Inc. Planned giving content.
 All rights reserved.